amaraliou/spotistats/README.md

 - Find a way to refresh the token when expired
 - Make Login page responsive
 - Make an animation of the navbar on mobile (the plus button)
+- Find a better way to animate the tracks/artists on loading
+- Add loading/progress bar
 - Finish the playlists, track, album and artists pages
 - Make more screenshots
 - Deploy on Heroku